RFnexus/modem73/QUICKSTART.md

 If you're on HF, start with the ROBUST modes.
 RDM-600 while the band is fading, RDM-1200 once it decodes cleanly with SNR over 5 dB.
 Only move to OFDM when the path is steady, and keep it at 8PSK or below.
 If nothing decodes at all, drop to MFSK.

+Remember that two stations can use different settings, and as long as they have the RX decoder on, can hear you.
+This enables setups for asymetric conditions

+You should always make sure your audio input and output are tuned properly.
+Use the TX level and check to see if your packets are distorted or overmodulated.
+If you use Hamlib or Rigctl PTT, there is an auto-ALC tune feature under RIG.

 ### Every other setting

 #### MODEM SETTINGS

 **Code rate**

 How much of the frame is data and how much is error correction.
 5/6 is almost all data and needs a clean channel.
 1/4 spends three quarters of the frame on correction and decodes deep in the noise.
-The x2 rates send the whole codeword twice so the receiver can combine both copies; use them when the path fades in and out.

 **Postamble**